gohugoio/hugo/content/contribute/documentation.md

 {{%/* /code */%}}
 ````

-These are the arguments passed into `code`
+The following are the arguments passed into `code`:

 ***`file`***
 : the only *required* argument. `file` is needed for styling but also plays an important role in helping users create a mental model around Hugo's directory structure.
-Visually, this will be displayed as text in the top bar of the text-editor.
-Always end the value with an extension.
-For example, instead of `./public/section/`, use `public/section/index.html`.
-The file extension is used to display the icon.
+Visually, this will be displayed as text in the top left of the code block.

 `download`
 : if omitted, this will have no effect on the rendered shortcode.
 When a value is added to `download`, it's used as the filename for a downloadable version of the code block.

 `copy`
-: a copy button is added automatically to all `code` (i.e., default value  = `true`).
+: a copy button is added automatically to all `code` shortcodes.
 If you want to keep the filename and styling of `code` but don't want to encourage readers to copy the code (e.g., a "Do not do" snippet in a tutorial), pass the `copy` argument as `copy="false"`.

 #### Example `code` Input

-This HTML code block tells Hugo users the following:
+This example HTML code block tells Hugo users the following:

-1. This file *could* live in `layouts/_default`, as demonstrated by `layouts/_default/single.html`.
+1. This file *could* live in `layouts/_default`, as demonstrated by `layouts/_default/single.html` as the value for `file`..
-2. This snippet is complete enough to be downloaded an implement in a Hugo project, as demonstrated by `download="single.html".`
+2. This snippet is complete enough to be downloaded and implemented in a Hugo project, as demonstrated by `download="single.html"`.

 ````md
 {{%/* code file="layouts/_default/single.html" download="single.html" */%}}